+'''

-''' Usage: isabelle doc [DOC ...]
+Usage: isabelle doc [DOC ...]

+'''

-View Isabelle documentation. '''
+View Isabelle documentation.

 If called without arguments, it lists all available documents.
 Each line starts with an identifier, followed by a short description.
-Any of these identifiers may be specified as arguments, in order to display the corresponding document (see also §7.3).
+Any of these identifiers may be specified as arguments, in order to display the corresponding document.